by Scott, staff writer of japan-guide.com

 Today's stop on the Tohoku Sandai Matsuri tour brings us to Aomori City, way up on the northern coast of Japan's main island.
 We're here to see the Aomori Nebuta Matsuri, the largest of a number of similar festivals that take place around the region, which are famous for their spectacular floats that are essentially huge paper lanterns.
 The Aomori Nebuta Festival is held every year from August 2 to 7.

 The main event of the festival is the evening parades, where 10 to 20 floats (depending on the evening) are wheeled around the streets of the city followed by taiko drummers, flute and chappa (a type of cymbals) players, and dancers.
+The floats are constructed of painted washi paper over a wire skeleton and can be as large as 9 meters wide and 5 meters tall.
+Each float takes an entire year to build and the designers begin planning the next year's float the day after the festival concludes.

 Not so surprisingly, they are quite expensive to build, costing around 4,000,000 yen on average.
 What I found really interesting is that it costs an additional 16,000,000 yen to operate the floats as well as their music and dance teams over the six days of the festival.